Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 - Wake up to urinate at night (Nocturia)

-- Bone pain, especially in the night, waking you from sleep.
-This is a sign of bone metastases (ie prostate cancer spread to the bone).
+- Bone pain, especially in the night that wakes you up from your sleep.
+This is a sign of bone metastases (eg prostate cancer that has spread to the bone).

-Now, it’s important to have that checked out!
+It is important to have these checked out.

 1. Digital Rectal Examination